pengiie/rogue/BUGS.md

 images and always retire them to the cache at the end of a frame, we could even reuse the same image within the frame but that would require dependency aliasing.
 For pipelines we just can have a set of compiled pipelines relating to shaders in a hashmap.
 That would fix the pipeline issue of this as well.

+## Staging buffer is locked when used on gpu.
+Right now we lock any staging buffer that is used on the gpu even though the only memory we need to lock of it is just up to the write pointer.
+We can make it so we can still submit writes with that buffer, but to ping pong between different sections within the buffer to optimize the space used.